MicrosoftDocs/customer-voice/cv-docs/plan-survey.md

 ## Decide on the types of questions to ask<a name="decide-the-question-type"></a>

 Deciding which types of questions you'll ask will help you organize your survey and maintain a good flow from one question to the next.
-The types of questions available in Customer Voice are Choice, Text, Rating, Date, Ranking, Net Promoter Score, and Likert.
+The types of questions available in Forms Pro are Choice, Text, Rating, Date, Ranking, Net Promoter Score, and Likert.

 ### Choice